 West End Farm Trail (Maps 26 and 28) -

-- Knowlton Woods Loop (connects to Oak Hill trails) UPDATED 6/26/20.
+- Knowlton Woods Loop (connects to Oak Hill trails) UPDATED 9/2/20.
 Click here for the proposed route.
-The Conservation Commission has scheduled a public hearing on July 8th at 7 pm, click here for more information.
+The Conservation Commission approved the trail at a public hearing on July 8th.
+Construction will continue into Spring 2021.

 The Trail Guide Book can be printed or is available for purchase for $11 from the Planning Division, City Hall third floor.